Steem-FOSSbot/steem-fossbot-voter/README.md

 The operations you can perform are:

 - Run bot now (WILL VOTE)
-- Check bot stats and logs
+- Check bot stats (this is pretty cool)
-- Edit curation algorithm values and weight
+- Edit curation algorithm weights and white / black lists
 - Run algorithm test (does not actually vote)
+- View last log (same as email log)

 ## Installation